drshahizan/Python-big-data/materials/issue_pandas.md

 Don't forget to hit the :star: if you like this repo.

+# Challenges of Processing Large Datasets with Pandas

 While Pandas is a powerful and versatile library for data manipulation and analysis in Python, it may face challenges when dealing with large datasets.
 Some common issues encountered when using Pandas for processing large datasets include:

 1. **Memory Usage:**